openstreetmap/mod_tile/readme.txt

 has a significant impact on the maximum file system size and number of inodes available.

+**  Note: The issues below have been worked around in the current code by using the hashed directory path.

 The simple z/x/y.png filesystem layout means that at high zoom levels there can be large numbers of files in a single directory